 Mine Ban Treaty members are allowed to retain or transfer mines for training and research in mine clearance, but this number should “not exceed the minimum number absolutely necessary” for those purposes.
 Governments have also committed to regularly reviewing the number of mines retained and destroying any over the minimum number strictly necessary.

-To states that retain antipersonnel mines for training under the Mine Ban Treaty should:
+on states that retain antipersonnel mines for training under the Mine Ban Treaty to:

 - Report on the planned and actual use of retained mines

-- Regularly evaluate the number of retained mines to ensure it is the minimum number absolutely needed for live mines in training and research activities.
-Destroy any mines above this number.
+- Regularly evaluate the number of retained mines to ensure it is the minimum number absolutely needed for live mines in training and research activities, and destroy any mines above this number

-States that have not reported consuming any mines for permitted purposes since joining the treaty: Burundi, Cape Verde, Cyprus, Djibouti, Ethiopia, Finland, Nigeria, Senegal and Togo.
+States that have not reported consuming any mines for permitted purposes since joining the treaty: Burundi, Cape Verde, Cyprus, Djibouti, Nigeria, Oman, Senegal, and Togo.

 DEFINITION OF ANTIPERSONNEL MINES